ugoviti/izpbx/README.md

 - Wait the pull to finish (~60 seconds with fast internet connections) and point your web browser to the IP address of your docker host and follow initial setup guide

 **Note:** by default, to correctly handle SIP NAT and SIP-RTP UDP traffic, the izpbx container will use the `network_mode: host`, so the izpbx container will be exposed directly to the outside network without using docker internal network range (**network_mode: host** will prevent multiple izpbx containers from running inside the same host).
-Modify docker-compose.yml and comment `#network_mode: host` if you want run multiple izpbx containers in the same host (not production tested.
+Modify compose.yml and comment `#network_mode: host` if you want run multiple izpbx containers in the same host (not production tested.
 There will be problems with RTP traffic).
 Another available option is to disable `network_mode: host` and use **macvlan** network mode used for running izPBX into multi-tenant mode.

-## Customizing docker-compose.yml
+## Customizing compose.yml

-If you need to customize the default `docker-compose.yml`, don't edit it, but create an **override** file:
+If you need to customize the default `compose.yml`, don't edit it, but create an **override** file:

-- `docker-compose.override.yml`
+- `docker compose.override.yml`

 and specify the options you want to override, for example: